 New Jersey's IOLTA program was initiated by the NJ State Bar Association and started operating in 1988.
 A board of nine trustees administers the IOLTA Fund of the Bar of New Jersey.
 The New Jersey Supreme Court appoints the trustees.
 Representatives from the NJ State Bar Association, the New Jersey State Bar Foundation and Legal Services of New Jersey, Inc. also serve as ex officio members of the board.
 A small staff reports to the Board of Trustees.

 The IOLTA Fund Of the Bar of New Jersey disburses its funds according to guidelines established by the New Jersey Supreme Court in Court Rule 1:28-A.

 - Legal Services of New Jersey Inc. receives not less than 75 percent of the funding to provide legal assistance to indigents in civil matters.

 - The New Jersey State Bar Foundation receives not less than 12.5 percent of the funds to provide a variety of free law-related educational programs to students, professionals, senior citizens, and the public.

-In 2016, the IOLTA Fund disbursed $14.1 million in grants; Legal Services received $11.1 million, the New Jersey State Bar Foundation received $1.9 million, and $1.1 million was awarded in the 2016 Discretionary Grant cycle from the program funds accrued in 2015 and prior years.
-IOLTA also received special funding from two different bank settlements with the US Department of Justice in addition to regular IOLTA interest.
-The special funding was distributed according to the Court Rule formula.
-It is restricted to grants for foreclosure prevention legal assistance.
+In 2017, the IOLTA Fund disbursed $8.1 million in grants; Legal Services received $5.9 million, the New Jersey State Bar Foundation received $1 million, and $1.1 million was awarded in the 2017 Discretionary Grant cycle from the program funds accrued in 2016 and prior years.

-Since its inception in 1988, almost $428 million has been collected by the IOLTA Fund for these grant programs.
+Since its inception in 1988, slightly over $436 million has been collected by the IOLTA Fund for these grant programs.